ClemensHofstadler/signature_gb/benchmarks/README.txt

 In this folder, we provide additional material for the paper

-Modular Techniques for Gröbner Bases in Free Algebras
+Modular Algorithms for Computing Gröbner Bases in Free Algebras

 by Clemens Hofstadler and Viktor Levandovskyy.